fdemir/sniffsniff/README.md

 ### How does it work?

 The program sends a TCP SYN packet to the host and waits for a response.
 If the port is open, the host will send a TCP SYN/ACK packet.
-If the port is closed, the host will send a TCP RST packet.
-The program will then print the port number and the response.
+If the port is closed, the host will send a TCP RST packet. ....

 Diagram: